Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 ## What Do We Use this Power For?

 That is to be taken literally.
-Really everything, including any closing `</plaintext>` or `</html>` will be printed as if a rogue, unclosed `<pre>` would suddenly go haywire and slurp up the rest of the page.
+Really everything, including any closing `</plaintext>` or `</html>`, will be printed as if a rogue, unclosed `<pre>` would suddenly go haywire and slurp up the rest of the page.
 By the way, this makes `<plaintext>` the only non-empty element that has no end tag at all.

 On first sight that sounds like a really stupid superpower.
 On second sight, it still does.
-We go into why that element came into HTML below.
-But today we can use it for one specific use case: Debugging server-side code.
+We look into how that element became part of HTML below.
+But now we will use it for one specific purpose: Debugging server-side code.

-Of course, specific debuggers like XDebug for PHP or built-in error pages like in Django take the heavy lifting here.
+Of course, specialized debuggers like XDebug for PHP or built-in error pages like in Django take over the heavy lifting here.
 And even the good ol’ `print "<script>console.log('here!')</script>"` is often helpful.
 Those tools should be high up in your utility belt.

-But imagine this: You are deep down in your code chasing some elusive bug that only affects some part of the HTML output, and you want to see at a quick glance on the rendered page, where this problem appears.
+But imagine this: You are deep down in your code chasing an elusive bug that only affects some part of the HTML output, and you want to see at a quick glance on the rendered page, where this problem appears.
 The fastest way is to put a quick `<plaintext>` close to the offending place, reload the page, and